jopdorp/MiSTer-Discrete/README.md

 Ground, or v_ref is equivalent to 0 on the output or input signals.
 Sometimes v_ref is lower than ground, for example when the signals range between -12v and 12V

-Each time audio_clk_en goes high, the modules set their outputs as a direct relationship between their current state and their input signals.
+Each time audio_clk_en goes high, the modules set their outputs as a direct relationship between their individual current state and their input signals.

 ## Testing modules